10up/gutenberg-best-practices/training/03-styles.md

 And voila!
 We've added a new style for our custom block!

 :::note
 For training purposes, this replicates the custom styles already in place for the `cta-complete` block.
-This type of replication we would typically not do in a real world environment.
+This type of replication we would typically not do in a real-world environment.
 :::note

 ![alt text](../static/img/cta-block-thick-border.png "Thick border CTA style")